-There is a solution to this problem, and it probably isn’t what you think.
+There is a different solution to this problem, and it probably isn’t what you think.

-I want you to take about 30 minutes to watch the video below by an engineer named Dave Feldman who, using an engineering approach, has probably figured out the way for you to drop your cholesterol like a rock.
+I want you to take about 30 minutes to watch a video by an engineer named Dave Feldman who, using an engineering approach, has probably figured out the way for you to drop your cholesterol like a rock.

-Take a look, then let’s get back together below after you’ve watched the video.
-The video says it’s 43 or so minutes long, but a lot of that is Q&A. You’ll get the meat of it in about 30 minutes.
+Take a look at the video, then let’s get back together below after you’ve watched it.
+Don’t be alarmed when the video timer says it’s 43 or so minutes long; there’s a lot of Q&A. You’ll get the meat of it in about 30 minutes.
 Usually I make video notes when I put up videos like this one, but I believe this one is so good, and Dave does such a great job of presenting his work, that you really need to watch to make sense of what I’ll be discussing after.

 The info presented in this video is some of the most exciting work I’ve seen in a long time.

 But it makes sense.
 Especially in view of the mechanism he lays out starting at 14 mins into the video.